-EIHOWĀ Atua,

-O ngā iwi mātou rā

-Āta whakarongona;

-Me aroha noa

-Kia hua ko te pai;

-Kia tau tō atawhai;

-Manaakitia mai Aotearoa.
+E IHOWĀ Atua, O ngā iwi mātou rā Āta whakarongona; Me aroha noa Kia hua ko te pai; Kia tau tō atawhai; Manaakitia mai Aotearoa.
 God of Nations, at thy feet, in the bonds of love we meet, hear our voices, we entreat, God defend our free land.
 Guard Pacific's triple star from the shafts of strife and war, make her praises heard afar, God defend New Zealand.

-All remain standing as the procession, together with His Royal Highness The Duke of Edinburgh, moves to the west end of the church.

-Music after the service

-Fugue in E flat BWV 552ii

-Johann Sebastian Bach (1685-1750)

-The bells of the Abbey Church are rung

-Members of the congregation are requested kindly to remain in their seats until directed to move by the Honorary Stewards

-There will be a retiring collection in aid of London Legacy
+All sing the National Anthem of Australia

+A USTRALIANS all, let us rejoice for we are one and free, we've golden soil and wealth for toil, our home is girt by sea; our land abounds in nature's gifts of beauty rich and rare; in history's page let every stage advance Australia Fair.
+In joyful strains then let us sing: 'Advance Australia Fair!'
+All remain standing as the procession, together with Her Royal Highness The Duchess of Edinburgh, moves to the west end of the church Music after the service Cortège et Litanie Marcel Dupré (1886-1971) The bells of the Abbey Church are rung Members of the congregation are requested kindly to remain in their seats until directed to move by the Honorary Stewards There will be a retiring collection in aid of London Legacy

 Legacy is a voluntary organisation providing services and support to families after the death of a spouse or parent during or after their defence force service.
 Legacy had its origins in the Great War of 1914-18, in Gallipoli, Palestine, France, and Flanders.
 Legacy is here to care for widows, children, and dependents of deceased Australian and New Zealand war veterans; not only those killed in hazardous service but also those serving in peacekeeping service and those killed in training for war.
-After the second world war it became even more necessary to have a legacy outpost in Europe and particularly in the United Kingdom and this led to the foundation of London Legacy over 60 years ago.
+After the Second World War it became even more necessary to have a legacy outpost in Europe and particularly in the United Kingdom and this led to the foundation of London Legacy over 60 years ago.
 The support for widows and families provided by London Legacy comes in many forms, including practical assistance in such matters as accommodation, medical, legal, and general welfare.
 To donate please scan the QR code below: